sverweij/watskeburt/README.md

 ## what's this do?

-A micro-lib to retrieve an array of file names that were changed (added, modified, renamed, deleted, ...) since the reference it got passed.
+A micro-lib to retrieve an array of file names that were changed (added, modified, renamed, deleted, ...) since the revision it got passed.
+Also sports a cli for use outside of JavaScript c.s.

 - :warning: in the process of getting 'production ready'.
 It's automatically tested + it's using itself - but a bunch of static analysis and a bit of